StellaWangGitHub/S-P-500-Stock-Market-Prediction/README.md

 May 25 :
 • Processed and visualized time series data
-• Used Keras to create a recurrent neural network forecasting stock prices
+• Used TensorFlow2 LSTM to create a recurrent neural network forecasting stock prices

 June 25 :
-• Completed this project and will git the rest of files very soon
 • Uploaded the R file.
 I used 3 ARIMA models to train the data, used validation and chose the model with least error.
+• Trained the data with LSTM, MSE is NOT that small as ARIMA, the reason: 1. dataset is not large enough 2. there maybe overfitting.

+July 19:
+• Modified the project, extended the dataset from 1-year dataset to 5-year dataset (used larger dataset to train)

+expected July 24:
-• Uploaded the .ipynb file.
-I used deep learning method to train the data
+• Upload the .ipynb file, and the R file.

-July 02:
-• Modified the project, think twice about LSTM method
+Future Step:
-• Start to learn PyTorch to train the dataset!
-It's going to be so much fun!
+• Start to learn PyTorch to train the dataset, It's going to be so much fun!